 XCTest serves as a basis for KIF (Keep It Functional) test automation framework which allows easy creation of test automation scripts for iOS applications.
 The KIF builds and performs the test scripts using a standard XCTest testing target, and it will work just fine on the latest Xcode 8.

 Then, let’s move to the cross-platform frameworks.

-Calabash iOS 10 requirements are pretty straightforward and you can find a step-by-step instructions on that blog how to make sure things work fine with any iOS 10 variant.
+Calabash iOS 10 requirements are pretty straightforward and you can find step-by-step instructions on that blog how to make sure things work fine with any iOS 10 variants.
 Download our Calabash 101 to learn basics and advanced tips to leverage the power of Calabash for mobile app testing.

 Appium, however, do require some attention and test automation functionality depends on a certain version of Xcode and iOS.
 For example, if you are using an older version of Appium for iOS testing (version below 1.6) the framework is supported only with Xcode 6 and Xcode 7.
 This comes from the UIAutomation dependency and it will only support iOS 8.x and 9.x versions.

 In order to get your Appium iOS tests and test scripts (with minimal or no tweaks at all) running on iOS 10.x, you need to upgrade to the Xcode 8 – and then your Appium scripts will also work fine on the older iOS versions as well.
 However, it’s good to prepare to do minor tweaks on your test scripts as iOS versions have evolved and brought some new functionalities and APIs that change how to UI looks and feels for users (or for test automation script).
 Generally, Appium iOS testing typically does require some tweaks if you have used those test scripts with Appium Android testing.